MUCI/jquery-usos/doc/core.usosapiFetch.md

 }).fail($.usosCore.panic);
 ```

-### Usage with a `syncObject`
+### Usage with a syncObject

-Example usecase: In case of AJAX searching you will often want to use
+Use case: When designing AJAX searching, you will often want to use
 `receiveIncrementalFast`, so that - if you'll receive a response for the
 "programmi" query *after* you have already received the response for
 "programming" - your handler won't get called.